-I started Just Wealth, a virtual, fee-only financial planning practice, in 2017.
+In 2017, I started Just Wealth, a virtual, fee-only financial planning practice.
 I have over 10 years of experience as an educator.
-I am passionate about economic justice, and closing the racial and gender wealth gap.
+I am passionate about economic justice, and closing racial and gender wealth gaps.
 I transitioned from a career in K-12 public education to direct my lifelong passion for personal finance toward dismantling systemic economic inequality.

+I am a CERTIFIED FINANCIAL PLANNER™ and completed the Financial Planning Program at Boston University, where I was the recipient of the Robert J. Glovsky Scholarship for Financial Planning.
 I received my B.A. from Dartmouth College, where I was a graduate of the Teacher Education Program and a recipient of the Woodrow-Wilson Rockefeller Brothers Fellowship for Aspiring Teachers of Color.
 I also earned my M.Ed in Special Education from Boston University.
-I completed the Financial Planning Program at Boston University where I was the recipient of the Robert J. Glovsky Scholarship for Financial Planning.

 I started teaching myself about personal finance at a young age because I wanted to make my own rules about where and how I work.
 I never wanted to be beholden to a job, just for the money.
 I say all of this knowing that it’s a privilege to have that option - to do what you love.